Connect with us

 He then listed examples of these nations being Malaysia, the Philippines, South Korea, Nepal, Indonesia, Pakistan and India.

-Moreover, Paddy said that doing these is great for the short term, saying that travel YouTubers can get “30,000 subscribers in a couple of months, maybe more if you’re lucky and you work hard,”.
+Moreover, Paddy said that doing these is great for the short term, revealing that travel YouTubers can get “30,000 subscribers in a couple of months, maybe more if you’re lucky and you work hard,”.

 As for Malaysia, Paddy said that the Malaysian audience loves to watch foreigners navigate the country and eat their food.